tracyczhang/Robot-Says-Hello/README.md

 # Robot-Says-Hello

-Program written for the Wizard of Oz (WoZ) control of the BWI Bots (where the robot appears to be autonomous but is actually humanly-controlled, usually from a remote location).
-This allows for a researcher to control the movement and response speech of the BWI Bot as it transcribes human-robot interactions and dialogues that take place.
+Code for Wizard of Oz (WoZ) control of the BWI Bots and Speech-to-Text transcription capabilities.

+Thus, the robot appears to be autonomous but is actually humanly-controlled (usually from a remote location), allowing for a researcher to control its movements and response speech as it transcribes all human-robot interactions and/or dialogues that take place.